The Sound of Thunder

-The following Campfire story has been told to me by a friend in Zambia who is a Professional Hunter and brilliant story teller.
-In the few years that I have known and followed his work he has told me many tales of his experiences.
-They are certainly worth of a book, 'an interview with a PH' or a book of memoirs in Peter Capstick style (which maybe one day I will have the opportunity to write).
+The following Campfire story has been told to me by a friend in Zambia who is a Professional Hunter, Headman, and brilliant story teller.
+In the years that I have known and followed his work he has told me many tales of his experiences.
+They are certainly worthy of a book 'an interview with a PH' or a book of memoirs in Peter Capstick style.
 This story tells of a thrilling Buffalo hunt, and explains the emotions, adventure, excitement, and fear that can overwhelm you during such an experience in deep, wild Africa.
-Hunting dangerous game is not for everyone, especially not in these conditions, but certainly an experience you would never forget......
+Hunting dangerous game is not for everyone, especially in these conditions, but certainly an experience you would never forget......

 The sound of thunder is ominous.
 It is the pending sound of violence.